Automattic/wp-calypso/client/blocks/product-selector/README.md

 * `intervalType`: ( string ) Billing interval - `monthly`, `yearly` or `2yearly`.
 * `products`: ( array ) Products to render - see example above for the structure.
+* `siteId`: ( number ) ID of the site we're retrieving purchases for.
+Used to fetch information about the associated purchases of the selected products.